 We offer the COVID-19 vaccine to all Veterans, their spouses, caregivers and eligible adolescents ages 12 to 17* at no cost.
 VA-enrolled Veterans** can make an appointment at any of our seven sites of care or stop by our University Drive and H.J.
 Heinz III walk-in clinics.
 Veterans’ spouses, caregivers and Veterans who are not eligible and enrolled in VA health care can stop by the University Drive or Heinz walk-in clinics, or make an appointment at any of our five outpatient clinics.
 We provide the vaccine to eligible adolescents ages 12-17 at our University Drive walk-in clinic only.

 All Veterans, enrolled in VA health care or not, their spouses and caregivers can receive the vaccine as walk-ins to our University Drive and H.J.
 Heinz III campuses from 8 a.m. to 4 p.m., Monday through Friday, except federal holidays.
 Eligible adolescents ages 12 to 17 can receive the vaccine only at University Drive.
-At University Drive, go to the second floor Learning eXchange in building 29.
+At University Drive, go to building 29, first floor, in the hallway near the outpatient clinics.
 At Heinz, go to building 71, first floor, Adult Day Health Care.

 - Are any age AND

 - Are eligible and registered for VHA care, AND

-- Receive their VHA care at VAPHS or any of our outpatient clinics in Belmont County, Ohio, and Beaver, Fayette, Washington and Westmoreland counties in Pennsylvania.
+- Receive their VHA care at VAPHS or any of our community based clinics in Belmont County, Ohio, and Beaver, Fayette, Washington and Westmoreland counties in Pennsylvania.

 Eligible enrolled Veterans can visit the University Drive or Heinz campus as walk-ins or send a secure message via My HealtheVet to their primary care provider to schedule an appointment at either campus or an outpatient clinic.
 VEText users can text “VACCINE” to 53079 to schedule an appointment.